kevin1024/vcrpy/README.md

 ##Known Issues
 This library is a work in progress, so the API might change on you.
 There are probably some [bugs](https://github.com/kevin1024/vcrpy/issues?labels=bug&page=1&state=open) floating around too.

+##Changelog
+* 0.0.3: Add support for requests 1.2.3.
+Support for older versions of requests dropped (thanks @vitormazzi and @bryanhelmig)
+* 0.0.2: Add support for requests / urllib3
+* 0.0.1: Initial Release

 ##Similar libraries in Python
 Neither of these really implement the API I want, but I have cribbed some code